 This physiologically compatible approach to the use of dermatological cosmetics means that there will be a conspicuous absence of conventional non-physiologically compatible ingredients in formulations; particularly active agent cocktails, (artificial peptides etc) surface-active substances that cause skin barrier disorders, skin barrier incompatible emulsifiers, preservatives with allergenic potential, perfumes and colouring.

-It is the understanding of the cosmetic chemistry aspect of skincare that allows the Corneotherapist to be less influenced by the marketing hype of conventional cosmetics and more objective regarding the appropriate solution.
+It is the understanding of the cosmetic chemistry aspect of skincare that allows the Corneotherapist to be less influenced by the marketing hype of conventional cosmetics and more objective regarding the appropriate solutions to the skin conditions presented.